Borgo Egnazia

 in this journey.
 Each vegetable is tasted and studied

-in all its nuances, inspiring menus that evolve from year
+in all its nuances, inspiring menus that evolve from season

 Due Camini reinterprets origins with empirical curiosity, deconstructing each vegetable and reinventing every element through creative dishes.